The best way to experience a trip to KPJAYI is just to come.

 7. Keep an eye out for the notices in the ante-room on the way into the shala daily!
 It is the way communication is made for changes to times, practice and chanting.

-10. If you think some one is pushing into the queue ahead of you – let them, they have a reason to. (family commitments, Sharath told them to… lots of reasons) practice patience.
+9. If you think some one is pushing into the queue ahead of you – let them, they have a reason to. (family commitments, Sharathji told them to… lots of reasons) practice patience.

 11. Top restaurants.

-Lunch/dinner : Anu’s – find this place it is really worth it, amazing clean food, lovely staff.
-Depth & Green, Dhatu, Cafe Dias, Sixth Main, Jwala great north indian food.
-La Villa – near the old Shala in Lakshmipuram (Rickshaw), Green Hotel (Rickshaw)
+Lunch/dinner : Depth & Green, Highway18, SPR, Anima Bhavan (banana leaf Thali), Anu’s – find this place it is really worth it, amazing clean food, lovely staff.
+Dhatu (organic), Jwala great north indian food.
+Green Hotel (Rickshaw)

 Chakra House seems to be always open, the others are limited hours or days – check!

-Anu’s smoothies and vegan chocolate cake early evening – a must.
+Anu’s smoothies and vegan chocolate cake early evening are a must.

 12. Top hotel pools

-Regalis – always quiet and plenty of sun loungers (closed – currently being renovated Jan2017)
+Southern Star – always quiet and plenty of sun loungers (New pool area 2017)